coderefinery/git-intro/_episodes/04-staging-area.md

 - The interactive commits above are great, but what if there are so many changes that you can't sort them out in one shot?
-- What if you make progress and want to record it, but it's not ready to be committed?
+- What if you make progress and want to record it somehow, but it's not ready to be committed?
 - The **staging area** is a place to record things before committing.

 > ## Analogies to the staging area